 Almost anything that was done in the middle ages falls under the rubric of “Arts and Sciences”.
 Folk in the kingdom of Northshield have made clothing from shearing the sheep to embroidering the wool.
-Others have taken rocks from the ground, smelted the ore, and and made knives and ornaments from the metal.
+Others are lucky to stitch simple garb without stabbing themselves with the needle.
+Some have taken rocks from the ground, smelted the ore, and and made knives and ornaments from the metal.
+Others have found their metalwork at one of the many merchants who appear at some events.
 Some have tried to re-create period dishes for feasts or for shire meetings.
 Some write songs or tell stories.
-Some are lucky to stitch simple garb without stabbing themselves with a needle.
 The SCA Arts and Sciences page has links to some help in getting started with different activities.
 If you’re interested in any aspect of medieval culture, there’s probably someone who can help you learn about it.
 Rokeclif’s A&S Nights are intended to help people get started in some of these activities.

 Heraldry is another aspect of medieval culture that’s very popular, and that serves a useful function in the society.
 SCA provides a registry so that each person’s name and coat of arms can be unique.
 There are many useful helps to finding a period name and to developing appropriate arms on our Heraldry page.